riotkit-org/backup-repository/README.md

 - Ready to integrate upload forms for your applications.
 Only generate token and redirect a user to an url

 **Requirements for the server:**
-- PHP 7.2+ with bcmath, openssl, iconv, ctype, fileinfo
+- PHP 7.4+ with bcmath, openssl, iconv, ctype, fileinfo, json, pdo, pdo_sqlite, pdo_pgsql, pdo_mysql
 - Composer (PHP package manager)
 - "file" standard unix shell command
 - "sha256sum" unix shell command